-Persons or group of persons nominated in accordance with points CAMO.A.305(a) and CAMO.A.305(a) and CAMO.A.305(a) and CAMO.A.305(b) should have:
+The person or persons nominated in accordance with points $\underline{\text{CAMO.A.305(a)}}$ and $\underline{\text{CAMO.A.305(b)}}$ should have:

-- (a) practical experience and expertise in the application of aviation safety standards and safe operating practices; - (b) a comprehensive knowledge of: - (i) relevant parts of operational requirements and procedures; - (ii) the AOC holder's operations specifications when applicable; - (iii) the need for, and content of, the relevant parts of the AOC holder's operations manual when applicable. - (c) knowledge of: - (i) HF principles; - (ii) safety management systems based on the EU management system requirements (including compliance monitoring) and ICAO Annex 19. - (d) 5 years of relevant work experience, of which at least 2 years should be from the aeronautical industry in an appropriate position; - (e) a relevant engineering degree or an aircraft maintenance technician qualification with additional education that is acceptable to the competent authority.
-'Relevant engineering degree' means an engineering degree from aeronautical, mechanical, electrical, electronic, avionic or other studies that are relevant to the maintenance and/or continuing airworthiness of aircraft/aircraft components;
+- (a) practical experience and expertise in the application of aviation safety standards and safe operating practices; - (b) a comprehensive knowledge of: - (i) relevant parts of operational requirements and procedures; - (ii) the AOC holder's operations specifications when applicable; - (iii) the need for, and content of, the relevant parts of the AOC holder's operations manual when applicable. - (c) knowledge of: - (i) HF principles;

+- (ii) safety management systems based on the EU management system requirements (including compliance monitoring) and ICAO Annex 19. - (d) 5 years of relevant work experience, of which at least 2 years should be from the aeronautical industry in an appropriate position; - (e) a relevant engineering degree or an aircraft maintenance technician qualification with additional education that is acceptable to the competent authority.
+'Relevant engineering degree' means an engineering degree from aeronautical, mechanical, electrical, electronic, avionics or other studies that are relevant to the maintenance and/or continuing airworthiness of aircraft/aircraft components;